searchisko/elasticsearch-river-jira/README.md

 * `jira/indexUpdatePeriod` period in minutes how ofter is search index updated from JIRA instance.
 Optional, default 5 minutes.
 * `index/index` defines name of search index where JIRA issues are stored.
 Parameter is optional, name of river is used if ommited.
 No index is created by river code.
 You can rely on '[Automatic Index Creation](http://www.elasticsearch.org/guide/reference/api/index_.html)' if enabled, or [create it manually](http://www.elasticsearch.org/guide/reference/api/admin-indices-create-index.html) before river creation.
 * `index/type` defines document type used when issue is stored into search index.
 Parameter is optional, `jira_issue` is used if ommited.
 No type [Mapping](http://www.elasticsearch.org/guide/reference/mapping/) is created by river code.
 You can rely on '[Automatic Mapping Creation](http://www.elasticsearch.org/guide/reference/api/index_.html)' if enabled, or [create it manually](http://www.elasticsearch.org/guide/reference/api/admin-indices-put-mapping.html) before river creation.
 See later for description of issue document structure written to the search index.

+To get rid of some unwanted WARN log messages add next line to the [logging configuration file](http://www.elasticsearch.org/guide/reference/setup/configuration.html) of your ElasticSearch instance which is `config/logging.yml`:
+	org.apache.commons.httpclient: ERROR

 Indexed JIRA issue structure
 ----------------------------